Narita International Airport: Terminals

 Narita was among the first airports in the world to align its terminals around the three major international airline alliances.
 Since 2006, the airport has arranged for SkyTeam carriers to use the North Wing of Terminal 1, Star Alliance carriers to use the South Wing of Terminal 1, and Oneworld carriers to use Terminal 2.
+Narita has 83 gates with jet bridges.

 Terminal 1

 Terminal 1 uses a satellite terminal design divided into a North Wing (北ウイング, kita-uingu), Central Building (中央ビル, chūō-biru), and a South Wing (南ウイング, minami-uingu).
 Two circular satellites, Satellites 1 (gates 11–18) and 2 (gates 21–24), are connected to the North Wing.
 Satellites 3 and 4 (gates 26–38 and gates 41–47) compose a linear concourse connected to the Central Building.
 Satellite 5 (gates 51–58) is connected to the South Wing.
 The terminal building has a floorspace of 463000 m2 and equipped with 40 gates.

 Check-in is processed on the fourth floor, and departures and immigration control are on the third floor.
 Arriving passengers clear immigration on the second floor, then claim their baggage and clear customs on the first floor.
 Most shops and restaurants are located on the fourth floor of the Central Building.
-The South Wing includes a duty-free mall called "Narita Nakamise", one of the largest airport duty-free brand boutique mall in Japan.
+The South Wing includes a duty-free mall called "Narita Nakamise", one of the largest airport duty-free brand boutique malls in Japan.